1. Purpose of policy

 13.5 The Deputy Vice-Chancellor (Academic) (or their nominee) may meet with the concerned staff member and the Deputy Vice-Chancellor (Research and Innovation) within five working days from the date of being advised in writing of the ongoing dispute.
 Prior to the meeting, the Vice-Chancellor and President shall advise the person of their right to be accompanied by a support person at that meeting.
 The support person excludes a person who is currently practising as a solicitor or barrister.

 13.6 The Deputy Vice-Chancellor (Academic) (or their nominee) may seek assistance in investigating a dispute, as appropriate.
-That advice may be sought from USC on matters relating to exploitation or commercialisation of USC intellectual property or may determine it is appropriate to appoint a panel of up to three people, to report on matters raised by the dispute.
-This panel will be composed of such persons, from within and external to USC, who by reason of their collective skills and expertise, are able to consider the specific issue raised, and provide advice to the Deputy Vice-Chancellor (Academic) (or their nominee), as applicable.
+That advice may be sought from the University on matters relating to exploitation or commercialisation of the University’s intellectual property or may determine it is appropriate to appoint a panel of up to three people, to report on matters raised by the dispute.
+This panel will be composed of such persons, from within and external to the University, who by reason of their collective skills and expertise, are able to consider the specific issue raised, and provide advice to the Deputy Vice-Chancellor (Academic) (or their nominee), as applicable.

 13.7 The Deputy Vice-Chancellor (Academic) shall respond to the written notice of dispute within 30 days of receipt of the notice or shall inform the person of an alternative timeline for resolution.
 The final response of the Deputy Vice-Chancellor (Academic) to the written notice of dispute shall conclude the matter.